-We believe that our participation in potential strategic collaborations, including potential transactions involving AV-101 such as our February 2015 Cooperative Research and Development Agreement with the U.S. National Institutes of Health (NIH) for an NIH-funded and sponsored Phase 2 study of AV-101 in MDD, may provide resources to support a portion of our future cash needs and working capital requirements, however, no assurances can be provided.
+We believe that our participation in potential strategic collaborations, including potential transactions involving AV-101 such as our February 2015 CRADA with the NIH for an NIH-funded and sponsored Phase 2 study of AV-101 in MDD, may provide resources to support a portion of our future cash needs and working capital requirements, however, no assurances can be provided.
 When and as necessary, we will seek to raise a material amount of financing through a combination of additional private placements and/or registered public offerings of our securities, which may include both debt and equity securities, stem cell technology-based research and development collaborations, stem cell technology and drug candidate license fees, and government grant awards and collaborations.
 Our future working capital requirements will depend on many factors, including, without limitation, the scope and nature of strategic opportunities related to our success in clinical trials of and further developing AV-101 as a treatment for MDD and/or other conditions; our stem cell technology platform, including drug rescue and cell therapy research and development efforts and the success of such programs, our ability to obtain government grant awards and our ability to enter into strategic collaborations with institutions on terms acceptable to us.
 To further advance the clinical development of AV-101 and potential drug rescue applications of our stem cell technology platform, as well as support our operating activities, we plan to continue to carefully manage our routine operating costs, including salaries and benefits, regulatory consulting, contract research and development, legal, accounting, public company compliance and other professional services and working capital costs.